Help & FAQ

 How do I connect my work to the Arctic Research Plan 2022-2026?

 Members of the Collaborations community may report on actions they have taken that support the deliverables of the Arctic Research Plan 2022-2026 at any time.
 Tagging your work with a deliverable ensures that your work is recognized by federal agencies and other Arctic research entities.
-Your reports also help team leaders and the Secretariat track progress toward the implementation of the Arctic research plan.
+Your reports also help team leaders with quarterly reporting and the Secretariat track progress toward the implementation of the Arctic research plan.

 You can tag a deliverable when you create a post on Collaborations.
 Find more detailed instructions here.